jknowles/statsdc12-presentation/statsDCslides.md

 - R is a programming language and can be used to produce reports
 - R can produce HTML, PDF, or other formats of reports
 - Examples:
-  - Dropout risk reports for each high school
+  * Dropout risk reports for each high school
-  - NSC reports by school district
+  * NSC reports by school district
 - R can do this by simply building a template and running analytics on the appropriate data subset, automatically
+  * R can even e-mail reports, seriously
+- Your data analysts have access to a full programming language once they understand R, flexibility far above and beyond other analytics packages for a slightly steeper learning curve

 # How to learn?
 - Online with tutorials